Clickism/spp/README.md

+# SPP
+**This is a tiny tool made for assemblers that don't support .equ directives.**

 I found it a bit annoying that we cannot use constants (.equ directives) to make our assembly more readable/debuggable.
 So I created a python script and a *pseudo*-language called **spp** (s++) that allows .equ directives and compiles into **.s** files.

 To use this, simply create a **.spp** file with .equ directives and run the command